lingeringsocket/shlurd/docs/conditionals.md

 A balloon must have an owner.

-Pinkie is a person.

-Brain is a person.

-There is a red balloon.
+Pinkie and Brain are persons.

-There is a blue balloon.
+There is a red balloon and a blue balloon.

 Pinkie is energetic.